-Homophobic prohibitions against male touch are hurting straight men as well.
+Homophobic prohibitions against male touch are hurting us all.

 “Boys imitate what they see.
 If what they see is emotional distance, guardedness, and coldness between men they will grow up to imitate that behavior…What do boys learn when they do not see men with close friendships, where there are no visible models of intimacy in a man’s life beyond his spouse?” -Kindlon and Thompson, Raising Cain

 Recently I wrote an article titled The Lack of Gentle Platonic Touch in Men’s Lives is a Killer in which I asked people to consider the following: